Family law

 Why should I consider seeking a sole custody agreement?

-If your child’s safety, stability, or emotional wellbeing is at risk, sole custody may offer the protection and consistency they need.
+If your child’s safety, stability, or emotional wellbeing is at risk, applying for sole custody in the UK may offer the protection and consistency they need.

 If I have sole custody, do I have to allow the other parent visitation?